Glossary

 Crewel: Crewel is a hand embroidery technique from Kashmir in which fine, loosely twisted two-ply yarn is chain-stitched on cotton cloth.
 Imperfections, color variations, irregularities, natural black specks, dye marks, and dirt spots are characteristics that label it as genuine.
 These fabrics are handwoven by artisans in India, and the beauty of the cloth is in its natural, homespun appearance.

-Crushed Fabrics: Crushed fabrics are those treated with heat, moisture, and pressure in finishing to distort pile formation.
+Crushed Fabrics: Crushed fabrics -typically velvet or satin- are those treated with heat, moisture, and pressure in finishing to distort pile formation.
+(Ex.
+Pieta Smoke)

 Cut Pile: Cut pile is a fabric in which the pile is cut rather than looped, creating a velvet effect.